core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Use of "forward message flow" and "reverse message flow".

 * The payload of the combined request is not a CBOR sequence anymore.

+* EDHOC error messages from the server are not protected with OSCORE.

 * More future-proof error handling on the server side.